San Francisco Police Department

-The San Francisco Police Department (SFPD) is the municipal law enforcement agency of the City and County of San Francisco, as well as the San Francisco International Airport in San Mateo County.
+The San Francisco Police Department (SFPD) is the municipal law enforcement agency of the City and County of San Francisco, as well as San Francisco International Airport in San Mateo County.
 In 2000, the SFPD was the 11th largest police department in the United States.

 The SFPD (along with the San Francisco Fire Department and the San Francisco Sheriff's Department) serves an estimated population of 1.2 million, including the daytime-commuter population and thousands of other tourists and visitors.

 The department's motto is the same as that of the city and county: Oro en paz, fierro en guerra, Spanish for Gold in peace, iron in war.

 History

 Early years

-The SFPD began operations on August 13, 1849, during the Gold Rush under the command of Captain Malachi Fallon.
+The SFPD began operations on August 13, 1849, during the California gold rush under the command of Captain Malachi Fallon.
 At the time, Chief Fallon had a force of one deputy captain, three sergeants and 30 officers.

+In 1850 they took part in a parade celebrating Californias admission as a state.
+The department carried a flag that was described as: "...a blue banner, surmounted with a golden eagle and inscribed—" San Francisco Police Department.
+Organized Oct.
+12, 1849.”

 In 1851, Albert Bernard de Russailh wrote about the nascent San Francisco police force:

 As for the police, I have only one thing to say.
 The police force is largely made up of ex-bandits, and naturally the members are interested above all in saving their old friends from punishment.
 Policemen here are quite as much to be feared as the robbers; if they know you have money, they will be the first to knock you on the head.
 You pay them well to watch over your house, and they set it on fire.
 In short, I think that all the people concerned with justice or the police are in league with the criminals.
 The city is in a hopeless chaos, and many years must pass before order can be established.
 In a country where so many races are mingled, a severe and inflexible justice is desirable, which would govern with an iron hand.

 On October 28, 1853, the Board of Aldermen passed Ordinance No. 466, which provided for the reorganization of the police department.
 Sections one and two provided as follows:

 In July 1856, the "Consolidation Act" went into effect.
 This act abolished the office of City Marshal and created in its stead the office of Chief of Police.
 The first Chief of Police elected in 1856 was James F. Curtis a former member of the San Francisco Committee of Vigilance.